Conformal dynamics at infinity for groups with contracting elements: Preliminary

-\paragraph{\textbf{Concatenation}} Let $\alpha, \beta$ be two $(L, B)$-admissible paths so that the last contracting subset associated to the geodesic $p$ of $\alpha$ is the same as the first contracting subset to the geodesic $q$ of $\beta$.
+\begin{itemize} \item {\textbf{Subpath}} A subpath of an $(L, B)$-admissible path is $(L, B)$-admissible. \item {\textbf{Concatenation}} Let $\alpha, \beta$ be two $(L, B)$-admissible paths so that the last contracting subset associated to the geodesic $p$ of $\alpha$ is the same as the first contracting subset to the geodesic $q$ of $\beta$.
 If $d(p^-, q^+)>L$, the path $\gamma$ by concatenating paths is $(L, B)$-admissible.